 The Fat Within

 Even if you lack the tell-tale belly fat, you still might not be as healthy as you think.
-Looking slim is one thing, being healthy is quite another.
-Research in the U.K. suggests that being a normal weight or even thin doesn’t mean all is well.
+Looking slim is one thing, but being healthy is quite another.
+Research in the U.K. suggests that being a normal weight doesn’t necessarily mean all is well.
 U.K. scientists have created fat maps of nearly 800 people using MRI (magnetic resonance imaging) machines.
-Close to half the women and more than half the men with normal BMI scores had excessive levels of internal fat deposited around the heart and liver, and streaked through under-used muscles—much like a well-marbled steak.
+Close to half the women and more than half the men with normal BMI scores had excessive levels of internal fat deposited around the heart and liver and streaked through under-used muscles—much like a well-marbled steak.

-Doctors surmise that diet alone is not enough to protect our bodies from disease.
-While dieting may help us look better in a bathing suit, it could also cause our bodies to change the way it stores fat.
+Doctors suspect that diet alone is not enough to protect our bodies from disease, and fat-free foods can actually be problematic.
+While dieting may help to look good in your summer bathing suit, it could also cause the body to change the way it stores fat.
 Those who turned out to have excess fat on the inside tended to be sedentary and generally ate poorly—though not always in excess.

 Body Volume Index

 With BMI and even waist-to-hip ratio falling short, expect to hear more about the Body Volume Index, or BVI, created by UK-based Select Research, and used in the Body Benchmark Study.
-This study plans to scan more than 20,000 volunteers in the U.K. and U.S. over two years, using a white-light body scanner to create three-dimensional images showing fat and muscle distribution, to determine relative risk of disease.
-This way, whether you’re overweight, normal weight or even underweight, doctors can see who’s fat and who’s not.
+This study plans to scan more than 20,000 volunteers in the U.K. and U.S. over two years, using a white-light body scanner to create three-dimensional images showing fat and muscle distribution, to determine the relative risk of disease.
+This way, doctors can see who’s fat and who’s not, whether they are overweight, normal weight or even underweight.

 - Eat a diet low in saturated fat, and avoid artificial trans fats